NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Introduction

 \section{Introduction}

-Medical imaging analysis (e.g., disease classification) is a cornerstone of the biomedical field~\cite{dcn_2024_bibm,pm2_2024_bibm,swinunet_2022_eccv,multi_2022_miccai,dm_2024_bibm,voco_2024_cvpr,mim_2025_tmi}, enabling critical clinical applications such as disease diagnosis and treatment planning.
-Although manual analysis has long been the gold standard for delineating anatomical structures and pathological regions, it is time-consuming, labor-intensive, and heavily reliant on expert knowledge.
-These challenges further restrict the creation of large, well-annotated biomedical image datasets, which are essential for developing robust medical-specific models to advance computer-aided medical image analysis.
+Medical imaging analysis (e.g., disease classification) is a cornerstone of the biomedical field~\cite{xcoop_2024_miccai,pm2_2024_bibm,swinunet_2022_eccv,zhao2026thinking,multi_2022_miccai,voco_2024_cvpr,mim_2025_tmi}, enabling critical clinical applications such as disease diagnosis and treatment planning.
 Given the scarcity of large-scale annotated datasets for supervised learning in medical imaging, researchers are increasingly turning to Vision-Language Models (VLMs) pre-trained on vast amounts of image-text data, e.g., CLIP~\cite{clip_2021_icml}.
-These models demonstrate impressive generalization capabilities in zero-shot and few-shot scenarios, largely attributable to their extensive pre-training.
 However, their direct application to medical image analysis is impeded by a domain gap~\cite{xcoop_2024_miccai}.
 This gap exists because these models are often pre-trained on natural images and thus fail to account for the unique properties of medical images, e.g., their distinct anatomical structures, varied imaging modalities, and specific disease manifestations.
-To solve this issue, existing approaches can be broadly categorized into two main strategies. (see Figure~\ref{overview}):

-(1) \textit{Prompt learning}.
-These techniques~\cite{coop_2022_ijcv,xcoop_2024_miccai,vip_2024_miccai} focus on refining the prompt descriptions for textual modality.
+To solve this issue, existing approaches can be broadly categorized into two main strategies: (\textit{i}) \textbf{Prompt learning}.
+These techniques~\cite{coop_2022_ijcv,xcoop_2024_miccai,vip_2024_miccai} focus on refining the prompt descriptions for the textual modality.
 The objective is to design prompts that are semantically aligned with the medical domain, thereby creating a better counterpart for the visual features.
-This is achieved through methods like integrating learnable prompt tokens~\cite{coop_2022_ijcv} or employing large language models (e.g., GPT-4~\cite{gpt4_2023_arxiv}) to generate contextually appropriate medical descriptions~\cite{vip_2024_miccai} (see Fig.~\ref{overview}(a)).
-Nevertheless, the limited flexibility of the prompt space in a single modality often results in only modest performance gains.
+Nevertheless, the limited flexibility of the prompt space in a single modality often results in only modest performance gains. (\textit{ii}) \textbf{Unidirectional modality interaction}.
+These methods~\cite{cocoop_2022_CVPR,maple_2023_cvpr,fate_2025_aaai} facilitate cross-modal interactions in a unidirectional style.
+This unidirectional flow fails to fully exploit the intrinsic duality of CLIP, allowing any error from a dominant modality to cascade and accumulate in the subordinate modality without any mechanism for correction.
+This cascading error effect ultimately hinders modality alignment and fails to unlock the full potential of VLMs.